Who's Behind Listverse?

-10 Arguments For Legalizing Euthanasia
+10 Arguments for Legalizing Euthanasia

 10It Doesn’t Shorten Life

-One of the big arguments against euthanasia is that it’s irreversible: Once the patient is gone, we’ll never know if their unexpected recovery was just around the corner, or if they might have gone on to lead full and happy lives despite their illness.
+One of the big arguments against euthanasia is that it’s irreversible: Once the patient is gone, we’ll never know if their unexpected recovery was just around the corner or if they might have gone on to lead full and happy lives despite their illness.
 However, this argument ignores the data so hard it basically punches reason in the face.
 The fact is, in all nations where euthanasia is legal, it’s the near-exclusive preserve of the terminally ill.
 And, despite what hopeful evangelicals and daytime dramas would have us believe, terminal illness is usually exactly that: the final stop before death.
 In 1991, a Dutch report into euthanasia found that in 86 percent of cases, euthanasia shortened life by a maximum of a week and usually only a few hours.
-In other words, it was a last resort—an escape hatch used by patients in unbearable agony who would rather that agony ended now than in two days’ time.
+In other words, it was a last resort—an escape hatch used by patients in unbearable agony who would rather that agony ended now than in two days.

 9It Saves Lives

-Not only does legalizing euthanasia not significantly shorten life, it’s been proven to actually save lives.
+Not only does legalizing euthanasia not significantly shorten life, but it’s also been proven actually to save lives.
 Don’t believe me?
 Well, you’ve only got to look to the Netherlands, where they’ve had progressive laws on assisted dying for over a decade now.
 In 2005, a study by the New England Journal of Medicine found that only 0.4 percent of all euthanasia procedures were carried out without the patient’s explicit permission.
 You might argue that that’s 0.4 percent too many, but get this: A 1991 report—written a decade before euthanasia was legalized—put the number at 0.8 percent.
 In other words, giving a nationwide go-ahead for doctors to legally end their patient’s lives actually halved the number of unwanted deaths.

 But hey, that’s just Holland, right?
 They do things differently there.
 Doctors in a less-hippie-liberal culture would never kill off patients without their consent, right?
-Well think again.
+Well, think again.
 In Britain, a 2012 study discovered that as many as 57,000 patients each year die without being told that efforts to keep them alive have been stopped.
 Instead, they’re just shoved onto a “death pathway” designed to alleviate suffering without ever being told.
-So basically, doctors in the UK are already practicing euthanasia—only without any of the legal framework to check abuses that would come from legalizing it.
+So basically, doctors in the UK are already practicing euthanasia—only without any legal framework to check abuses that would come from legalizing it.

 8 The Public Supports It

-Way back in 1947, Gallup started asking the general public if they supported doctors being allowed to end a patient’s life “by some painless means, if the patient and his or her family request it.”
-Since 1964, the public have overwhelmingly returned a “yes” vote—with current support standing at 70 percent.
+Way back in 1947, Gallup started asking the general public if they supported doctors being allowed to end a patient’s life “by some painless means if the patient and his or her family request it.”
+Since 1964, the public has overwhelmingly returned a “yes” vote—with current support standing at 70 percent.
 That 70 percent, by the way, includes two-thirds of all Republican voters and nearly as many Dems, suggesting strong cross-party support.
 But here’s the kicker: Even when Gallup changed the wording of their question to remove all references to “painless means” and family consent—and deliberately stuck in the divisive word “suicide”—over half of the electorate still supported allowing patients the right to die.
 In other words, the public overwhelmingly supports the concept, even when it’s made to sound as unattractive as possible.

 7It Makes Economic Sense

 This might be acceptable if end-of-life care was worth the money, but it’s objectively not.
-Doctors will readily attest to the ability of modern medicine to slightly prolong life—at the cost of totally destroying its quality.
+Doctors will readily attest to the ability of modern medicine to slightly prolong life—at the cost of destroying its quality.
 If you can’t be bothered to read that last link, I’ll sum it up here: End-of-life care is often brutal, nasty, traumatic, and very expensive, putting patients through long stretches of unnecessary suffering just to give them an extra month or two.
 And when the terminally ill patient undergoing these nasty, expensive treatments has repeatedly insisted that they’d rather be dead, you have to start wondering who all this expenditure is really benefiting.

 6It Improves Quality Of Life